maknetaRo/100days/README.md

 **Plans for tomorrow:**
 * continue course on Scrimba (it lasts only 1 hr but is with a project)
-* clone Django edu app repo v.3
+* clone Django edu app repo v.3, write the plan for my module, check what I did last time

 **Resources:**